 All students are considered for all types of aid, and financial aid packages are made according to a student's eligibility in each program as determined by federal and state regulations.
 Awards are determined by financial need based on data provided by the student on the FAFSA.
 The offer of financial aid is conditional upon continuation of legislative authority and availability of appropriated funds.
 Financial need is calculated using the following formula:

-Beginning in early spring financial aid awards are determined for accepted students with a valid FAFSA on file with the college.
+Awards are determined for accepted students with a valid FAFSA on file with the college.
 Students are notified by post card and via their Alfred State email account when their awards are available for viewing online.
 Instructions are provided to students on how to accept or decline their aid, how to check for incomplete financial aid requirements, and how to apply for the different types of aid being offered.

 Types of Financial Aid

 Generally, financial aid is categorized into three types.

 - Grants and Scholarships are considered free money and do not need to be repaid.

 - Loans do need to be repaid and should be considered as serious commitments.

 - Federal Work-Study is a way for students to earn money through a part-time job in order to contribute to their college costs.